Cloud-Code-Academy/module2-flow-control-loops-and-collections-walters954/README.md

-# Developer Kickstart Week 1: Variables, Data Types, and Operators in Apex
+# Developer Kickstart Week 2: Flow Control, Loops, and Collections

 This project is part of the Developer Kickstart Week 1 curriculum at Cloud Code Academy.
 It's designed to help beginner Salesforce developers learn and practice using variables, data types, and operators in the Apex programming language.